djordjijem/random_components/README.md

 # random_components
-reusable random components-the goal is to relearn the best practices by using newest HTML/CSS and only when necessary JavaScript
+reusable random components-the goal is to relearn the best practices by using only the newest features (to learn better the newest features xD)